entsoereng/entsoereng/README.md

 # Mokonyana Ntsoereng

-Hello! 👋 I'm Mokonyana Ntsoereng, a passionate software engineering student at Holberton School Lesotho, with a keen interest in web development.
+Hello! 👋 I'm Mokonyana Ntsoereng, a passionate software engineering from Holberton School, with a keen interest in web development.
 Welcome to my GitHub profile!

 ## About Me